wp-plugins/white-label-cms/readme.txt

 == Upgrade Notice ==
 Updates for WordPress 3.3
-More Bug Fixes for WLCMS 1.4
+More Bug Fixes for WLCMS 1.4 and improved support for other languages.
 You can now brand the dashboard as well as the admin bar.
 !You must save the new settings if you are upgrading from 1.3!